magdesign/PocketVJ-CP-v3/ROADMAP.md

 - Master Slave auto-detection
 - add play/pause function to mapper (omxplayer overlay)

-- adding manual slideshow function which also plays movies (placed in images folder).
+- adding manual slideshow function which also plays movies (placed in images folder)
 - make an online update function which updates everything incl. depencies (while dhcp is active)
 - test if I can compile https://github.com/labatrockwell/openTSPS to work with a webcam, to make it posible to send osc data to other applications
 - user can define RJ45 Network adress by himself
 - adding display force resolution to 1280x800
+- integrate LTC / SMPTE function (https://github.com/x42/libltc)
 - add a regular video player (omxplayer without sync) with pause, fastforward, next file, loop functions
 - a simple text tool to overlay text infos (e.g. displaying showtimes) (maybe can do with suptitle function?)
 - adding support of wireless/bluetooth mouse in mapping mode (e.g. Logitech MX)